Is alimony taxable? This is a question many divorced women ask. And the answer is that it depends on when your divorce was finalized.

 The new tax rules won’t affect anyone already paying alimony.
 For alimony payments to qualify as tax deductible in divorce agreements finalized before December 31, 2018 the following IRS requirements must be met:

-Any way you look at it, the new tax laws will have a significant impact on divorcing couples.
+Any way you look at it, the updated alimony tax rules will have a significant impact on divorcing couples.
 Those who are planning a divorce should discuss tax issues related to alimony with their divorce attorney, as well as with a tax professional who has experience in divorce tax issues.
-Should you wait too long, you could end up paying substantially more in taxes—and will live with any mistake made during the divorce for years to come.